 Robert Ström: There are many possible applications for these 800 megapascal materials.
 Control arms, particularly lower control arms, will be an important application.
 But really, all of the HR steels — the Docol HR800CP, HR800HER-75 and HR800HER-100 — can be a good fit for high edge ductility applications that require good fatigue properties.
 For example, parts that are constantly moving and shaking.
 So, I’m thinking of multilink suspensions, trailing arms, torsion beams, and subframes.

 I like to think of these steels as having the “Golden Middle” of desired properties.
 When you think about it, many of these properties should contradict one another: formability vs. high strength, high edge ductility vs. good crash performance.
 But these steels deliver all of these properties — and, especially, they deliver very high edge ductility.

 What’s the current status of these new 800MPa steels?

 Robert Ström: You can order them now using the Docol® AHSS Trial Material Stock Program and we have many customers testing them now.
 At the same time, SSAB is running long-term low-cycle and high-cycle fatigue tests.

 Daniel Sund: Yes, we very much encourage customer testing.
 It could be on a new part design or an existing part that has had some edge cracking concerns.

-Does SSAB have AutoForm Material Cards for all three 800MPa steels?
+Does SSAB have AutoForm Material Cards for all 800MPa steels?

 Marcus Folmerz: Yes.
-To aid them in their design and forming simulations, customers can contact their Docol® representative for the AutoForm cards for HR800CP, HR800CP+HER, and HR800HE.
+To aid them in their design and forming simulations, customers can contact their Docol® representative for the AutoForm cards for these grades.
 Or have their representative set them up for access to Docol® Test Drive download portal.
 And, as always, SSAB’s Knowledge Service Center can help as you prepare your simulations for new Docol AHSS grades.